livz/livz.github.io/_tips/Quarantine-file-attribute.md

 ```

 <div class="box-warning">
-Although you can permanently disable the warnings befopre launching quarantined files with <i>defaults write com.apple.LaunchServices LSQuarantine -bool false</i>, this is generally not a good idea for obvious reasons.
+Although you can permanently disable the warnings befopre launching quarantined files with <b><i>defaults write com.apple.LaunchServices LSQuarantine -bool false</i></b>, this is generally not a good idea for obvious reasons.
 Do this at your own risk!
 </div>

 #### Create quarantined files